taibuharoub/multi-cloud-boot/warm-up/terraform-and-aws/README.md

-# Hands with Terraform and AWS
+# Hands-on with Terraform and AWS

 Use terraform to provision a AWS S3 bucket

 What is terraform?